 Slice Of History: Pieces Of British Royal Wedding Cakes Up For Auction

-How much would you pay for a slice of 44-year-old royal wedding cake?
+How much would you pay for a slice of 44-year-old British royal wedding cake?

 Five slices of cake from what one auction house calls the "most iconic royal weddings of all times" are going up for sale, going back as far as the 1973 nuptials of Princess Anne and Capt.
 Mark Phillips.